semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 export CI_MERGE_REQUEST_TITLE='<span className="placeholder">MERGE_REQUEST_TITLE</span>'<br/>
 </code></pre>

-Replace magenta-colored placeholders in the code snippet above with your specific values.
+Replace magenta-colored placeholders in the code snippet above with your specific values (for example <code><span className="placeholder">USERNAME</span></code>).
 For more information on all of these variables see GitLab documentation [Predefined variables reference](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html).
 You can find an exhaustive example with sample values in [List all environment variables](https://docs.gitlab.com/ee/ci/variables/index.html#list-all-environment-variables).

 <MoreHelp />